SN 2024ggi: Characteristics

 The Las Campanas and Gemini South Observatories helped determine much of the properties and characteristics of SN 2024ggi through optical photometry and spectroscopy during its nebular phase.
-This was to determine features of the supernova such as the progenitor stars mass, possible asymmetries in the supernova ejecta and possible interactions with its circumstellar disks.
-These studies showed that the progenitor star was a zero-age main sequence (ZAMS) star that had a mass between 12 and 15 solar masses and a radius of 517 solar radii.
-The star also possibly had a mass loss rate of 4x10^-3 solar masses per year (assuming 10 km/s stellar winds).
+This was to determine features of the supernova such as the progenitor star's mass, possible asymmetries in the supernova ejecta, and possible interactions with its circumstellar disks.
+These studies showed that the progenitor star was a zero-age main sequence (ZAMS) star that had a mass of 15 solar mass and a radius of 517 solar radius.
+The star also possibly had a mass loss rate of 4e-3 solar mass (assuming 10 km/s stellar winds).
 The line profiles of SN 2024ggi exhibit only minor changes, suggesting that the ejecta was mostly symmetrical.
 These line profiles also showed that a clump of oxygen-rich material existed that was moving towards the observer.
-The explosion synthesized around 0.05-0.06 solar masses of nickel-56.
+The explosion synthesized around 0.06 solar mass of nickel-56.

 There seems to have been interaction between the supernova ejecta and the surrounding dense circumstellar material.
 The ejecta had engulfed the circumstellar material, causing the ejecta to emerge with a hydrogen-rich envelope.

 Discovery

 A light curve for SN 2024ggi.
 The main plot shows the AAVSO data, and the inset plot, plotted from data published by Chen et al., shows the first few days after the event.

-SN 2024ggi was discovered on the 11th of April in the year 2024.
-Roughly 5.8 hours after the explosion, the Kilonova finder (Kinder) preformed an early-phase, high-cadence, and multiband photometric follow-up observation.
-Theses observations showed that between 13.8 and 18.8 hours after the explosion, SN 2024ggi became bluer, indicating that there was a wind shock breakout (SBO) scenario happening.
+SN 2024ggi was discovered on 11 April 2024.
+Roughly 5.8 hours after the explosion, the Kilonova finder (Kinder) performed an early-phase, high-cadence, and multiband photometric follow-up observation.
+These observations showed that between 13.8 and 18.8 hours after the explosion, SN 2024ggi became bluer, indicating that there was a wind shock breakout (SBO) scenario happening.
 At around 17 hours, it showed flash features of high-ionization species such as Balmer lines, He i, C iii, and N iii.